sccn/sccn.github.io/tutorials/09_source/Custom_head_model.md

 ## Other head models

-The EEGLAB functions interface Fieldtrip, so you may also use Fieldtrip and place a file containing the head model, the MR head image, and the fiducials (associated with the MR image) in the respective DIPFIT structures.
+The EEGLAB functions interface FieldTrip, so you may also use FieldTrip and place a file containing the head model, the MR head image, and the fiducials (associated with the MR image) in the respective DIPFIT structures.
 Note that the file containing the fiducials must have their coordinates transformed to match the MRI-modified coordinate frame.
 Any data format for the electrode locations that the [readlocs.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=readlocs.m) function can read is acceptable.
-The Fieldtrip tutorials used for this section are available here for [EEG](https://www.fieldtriptoolbox.org/tutorial/headmodel_eeg_bem/), here for [MEG](https://www.fieldtriptoolbox.org/tutorial/headmodel_meg/).
+The FieldTrip tutorials used for this section are available here for [EEG](https://www.fieldtriptoolbox.org/tutorial/headmodel_eeg_bem/), here for [MEG](https://www.fieldtriptoolbox.org/tutorial/headmodel_meg/).
 Another [MEG tutorial](https://www.fieldtriptoolbox.org/workshop/practicalmeeg2022/handson_anatomy/) uses the same data as in this tutorial.

 ```matlab
 EEG.dipfit.hdmfile = 'headmodel.mat';